Symantec (SYMC) Q2 2018 Results - Earnings Call Transcript

 Now turning to our Enterprise business.
 Our Integrated Cyber Defense Platform is resonating with customers.
 As enterprises are rethinking their security architecture to deal with the evolving threat landscape, they are increasingly building their strategic security capabilities around Symantec.

 Now let's turn to a strategic component of our Integrated Cyber Defense platform, which is our endpoint.
-Last year, we laid out our roadmap for innovation on endpoint and we have delivered on these commitments with SEP 14 as the cornerstone.
+Last year, we laid out our roadmap for innovation on endpoint, and we have delivered on these commitments with SEP 14 as the cornerstone.

 Our latest major milestones were our releases last week of SEP 14.1, SEP Mobile, and ATP 3.0, our updated EDR product.
 With these releases, we're now delivering defense in depth across modern and traditional endpoints, providing an integrated, scalable, multilayer approach to endpoint protection that is delivered from a single agent.
-We're the first in the industry to deliver deception, mobile threat detection and EDR in a single agent architecture.
+We are the first in the industry to deliver deception, mobile threat detection and EDR in a single agent architecture.
 This achievement has been high on the wish list for our enterprise customers, who have been suffering fatigue from sourcing and managing different endpoint technologies across multiple vendors.
 This also simplifies and optimizes enterprise IT environments, lowers costs, and improves security posture.

 SEP 14.1 represents a major new milestone for our Symantec Endpoint Protection product line and includes some breakthrough innovations.
 It helps our customers improve their security posture providing them actionable intelligence into suspicious files in their environment, and allows them to set aggressive protection policies for specific groups and devices.
 One key innovation in SEP 14.1 is our new Deception technology.

-SEP Deception uses sophisticated decoys to help customers uncover hidden adversaries who have been able to evade other defenses.
+SEP Deception uses sophisticated decoy to help customers uncover hidden adversaries who have been able to evade other defenses.
 We believe we're the only security vendor with this advanced technology integrated in our endpoint portfolio.
 SEP 14.1 product continues to be well received with more than one third of our endpoint customer base now running SEP 14, which is resulting in improved renewal rates.
 We're also seeing displacements accelerate against both legacy and next-gen endpoint providers.

-Our EDR solution, called ATP, has seen strong growth of 3x from a year ago and we are now at over 7 million seats.
-ATP 3.0 further differentiates us adding a series of technologies including file-less attack detection and enhanced adversary intelligence, and closes the gap versus our competition with flight recorder functionality.
+Our EDR solution, called ATP, has seen strong growth of 3x from a year ago, and we are now at over 7 million seats.
+ATP 3.0 further differentiates us adding a series of technology including file-less attack detection and enhanced adversary intelligence, and closes the gap versus our competition with flight recorder functionality.
 This flight recorder records all activity on the endpoint and provides valuable forensic data to incident responders with no new agent to install.
-We also introduced EDR Cloud last quarter for customers to quickly perform agentless scanning and automated investigations in environments without SEP.
+We also introduced EDR Cloud last quarter for customers to quickly perform agentless scanning and automated investigation in environments without SEP.

 Adding to our endpoint differentiation, we now have the ability to defend closed operating systems.
-With acquisition of Skycure, we now call SEP Mobile, we are a leader in iOS and Android mobile protection.
+With the acquisition of Skycure, we now call SEP Mobile, we are a leader in iOS and Android mobile protection.
 SEP Mobile delivers multi-layered protection for mobile endpoints to customers to defend BYOD and corporate devices from advanced threats across Android, iOS, and Windows.
-We've also successfully integrated Skycure with our Global Intelligence Network and we are already seeing great value from this data integration for our customers.
+We've also successfully integrated Skycure with our Global Intelligence Network, and we are already seeing great value from this data integration for our customers.

 Now turning to our network defense solutions.
-Symantec's secure web gateway and Fireglass isolation technology differentiates our Integrated Cyber Defense platform.
-Isolation is a game-changer in threat defense and is available in cloud, on-premises, and hybrid configurations.
+Symantec's secure gateway and Fireglass isolation technology differentiates our Integrated Cyber Defense platform.
+Isolation is a game-changer in threat defense and is available in cloud, on-premise, and hybrid configurations.

 The Internet is quickly going dark from encryption, which drives the need for Symantec across endpoint, email, and web.
 To this point, proxies are becoming more relevant as they are built to decrypt traffic efficiently and eliminate the encryption blind spot.
 In line with the increasing adoption of cloud applications in the enterprise, our cloud access security broker is experiencing rapid growth.
 Cloud access security brokers are an outstanding control for adding data protection and multi-factor authentication to cloud applications delivering security and compliance to our enterprise customers.